pavleta-taseva/js-flashcards/README.md

 * Demonstrates use of programming concepts - React Hooks, Context API

 ## Additional improvements attempt
-* Use a state management solution (React Redux) instead of Context API
 * Good UI and UX
-* Connect to an external API, like Google Maps, AccuWeather, etc.
+* Connect to an external API - sign in with GitHub profile
 * The application is deployed in the cloud - Heroku